 Decorated sugar cookies were something I had wanted to try for a long time.
 I started searching online for blogs, video tutorials, Facebook groups, and any kind of helpful tips that would help me learn this new craft.
 I stumbled across so much information that my brain was on overload!
 I didn’t mind that because I was learning something new at every turn.
 I had not realized that there were so many different cookie and royal icing recipes, tools, techniques, and famous “cookiers” out there.
 Cookie Land is huge!

-Not long after I felt comfortable decorating sugar cookies, I began to want all of the fun tools to try new techniques with the royal icing.
+After I felt comfortable decorating sugar cookies, I began to want all of the fun tools to try new techniques with the royal icing.
 I wanted more cookie cutters, Dough E-Z mat, Pico projector, airbrush, cookie stencils, Stencil Genie, and all the other gadgets that I saw my mentors using.
 That’s when my interest in stencils began.
 I ordered from several stencil vendors.
 Then I realized that I could cut my own custom stencils with a personal cutting machine and I started off on a new crafty adventure.
-I joined a stencil group on Facebook, learned a few things about cutting machines, bought a cutting machine, started to learn the software and began sharing my knowledge with the group.
+I joined a stencil group on Facebook and learned a few things about what cutting machines can do.
+I bought a cutting machine, started to learn the design software, and began sharing my knowledge with the group.
 They were learning from my posts and I was really enjoying answering their questions.

-That leads me to why I am here.
+That led me where I am at today.
 I am known for being crafty.
 I am one of those people who see something and say, “Why do I need to buy that, when I can make it myself?”
 These are famous last words on so many projects that I have attempted.
-I still buy stencils online, especially the very intricate stencils that take a long time to create, but I make most of my own now.
+I still buy a few stencils, especially the very intricate stencils that take a long time to create, but I make most of my own now.

-I have never blogged before, so it is new to me, but I’d like to share the stencil making process with people who want to learn.
+I enjoy to sharing the stencil making process with people who want to learn.
+I love to see it when someone has one of those “lightbulb” moments and really understands it.
 If you want to learn, you have come to the right place.
-I promise to save you lots of frustrating moments and the urge to throw your computer out the window!
-I will start out with the simplest of stencils and we will progress from there.
-Follow along and you’ll be cutting your own stencils in no time!
+I promise to save you lots of frustrating moments and the urge to throw your computer and cutting machine out the window!
+Come along and you’ll be cutting your own stencils in no time!